When will digital printing overtake offset printing?

 With offset printing each different page design adds additional set up time and cost so it is better suited to printing the same page design many times.

-A4 flyers, envelopes, posters, notepads and invoice books are good examples of print jobs that involve the same page design being printed many times.
+A4 flyers, envelopes, posters, notepads, invoice books and Take 5 books (view Take 5 Safety Checklist examples) are good examples of print jobs that involve the same page design being printed many times.
 Therefore, these items become suitable for offset printing at a lower quantity.

 Magazines, newsletters and booklets on the other hand are made up of many different page designs so if there’s a high number of pages requiring variable data but a low quantity the set-up cost will be too great making them more suitable for digital printing.